Gadbury History, Family Crest & Coats of Arms

 Gadbury is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Gadbury family lived at Cadbury in Devon or Somerset.
 "There are ancient entrenchments called 'Cadbury Castle' at both the Devonshire and Somersetshire Cadburys."

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
-Known variations of the Gadbury family name include Cadbury, Cabbury, Cadbery, Cadberry, Cadburie, Cadebury and many more.
+Known variations of the Gadbury family name include Cadbury, Cabbury, Cadbery, CadBerry, Cadburie, Cadebury and many more.

 Early Notables of the Gadbury family (pre 1700)

 Outstanding amongst the family at this time was Walter de Cadbury, a prominent 14th century property owner in London; and John Gadbury (1627-1704), an English astrologer, and...

 Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
 Early immigrants include: